hbctraining/publication_perfect/lessons/02_ggplot2_syntax.md

 How are these plots different?

-We see the colors are different, but we will explore changes those in the next lesson.
+We see the colors are different, but we will explore customizing those in the next lesson.
 All of the other changes are to the non-data elements of the plot, like legend and size of the axis titles.
 To explore the different non-data components customizable within the `theme()` function, let's look at the [documentation](https://ggplot2.tidyverse.org/reference/theme.html).

 Notice the options for customizing the axes, titles, tick marks, and legends, among others.
 Everything is customizable, you just have to know what to customize.
 The examples given in the documentation can help determine what specifications might achieve your desired changes.